Smokey Fire fully contained just in time for Smokey Bear's 78th birthday - NewsBreak

 IN THIS ARTICLE

-On August 11, 2022, the Oregon State Police Southwest Region Drug Enforcement team, assisted by the Interagency Marijuana Enforcement Team (IMET) of the Medford Police Department and Jackson County Sheriff’s Office, served three related illegal marijuana search warrants in Jackson County.
-The investigation was the result of evidence obtained that marijuana was being illegally exported from Oregon on the black market.
-After the operation was concluded, a total of 11,416 illegal marijuana plants and approximately 500-pounds of processed marijuana which was packaged for export, were seized.
+JACKSON COUNTY — On Aug 11, the Oregon State Police Southwest Region Drug Enforcement team, assisted by the Interagency Marijuana Enforcement Team (IMET) of the Medford Police Department and Jackson County Sheriff’s Office, raided two unlicensed cannabis operations in Jackson County.
+The investigation was the result of evidence...

 YOU MAY ALSO LIKE